learnlearnin/learnlearnin.github.io/src/documents/feminism.html.md

 ## Intersectional Feminism ##

 White feminism usually answers questions like "[Does reverse sexism exist?](https://asd.learnlearn.in/reverse-sexism/)" with "No".
-But in intersectional feminism, the answer is "it is complicated"
+But in intersectional feminism, the answer is "it is complicated".

+Also read my post [Is Feminism Brahmanism](https://blog.learnlearn.in/2020/06/is-feminism-brahmanism.html)

 ## Extremist Feminism ##
 Extremist feminism is what some irrational females end up doing by blaming men for any action they do.
 They would even consider using the word "female" as a sexist remark.